Civil Commitment Violations of Sexually Violent Predators in Texas

 Texas Health and Safety Code — Section 841.085

-Read the statutory language for Section 841.085 of the Texas Health and Safety Code, which provides:
+Section 841.085 of the Texas Health and Safety Code states:

 Sec.
 841.085.
 CRIMINAL PENALTY; PROSECUTION OF OFFENSE: